23Skidoo/ghc-parmake/README.md

 multiple cores and will be integrated with `cabal build` eventually (though I also plan to support the standalone version).

+To use it with cabal, try `cabal build --with-ghc=ghc-parmake --ghc-options="-j N"`.

 `ghc-parmake` works by first extracting a module dependency graph with `ghc -M` and then running multiple `ghc -c` processes in parallel.
 Currently, it can build itself and some small test programs (see the `tests` directory).